When Day Ends and Night Begins

 The main office was small and warm.
+No metal detectors.
 I unwrapped my scarf, surprised by how warm the blazer kept me.

-She handed me my class schedule, a slip for each of my teachers to sign, as well as a campus map.
+She handed me my class schedule, a slip for each of my teachers to sign, and a campus map.
 I studied the papers as I walked out.

 The hall outside began to fill with students.
 I glanced around, meeting curious gazes.
-I groaned silently to myself, wrapping the scarf back around my neck before heading back out into the rain.
+Wrapping the scarf back around my neck, I tried not to completely cover my face as I headed back out into the rain.

 With my umbrella in one hand and my class schedule in the other, I made my way to my first class.
 I was happy to see that almost all of the girls at Forks High wore the uniform skirt like I did, though some seemed to have longer skirts than the others.
 Some girls wore black or grey tights beneath their skirts; I was the only one wearing knee high socks.
 I also noticed that many of the students wore parkas over their uniforms.
-I decided I needed to invest in a parka as well; the rain was harsh on my umbrella.
+Their were surprisingly very few umbrellas around.

-The boys had on similar blazers, the same shade of dark teal with the school mascot patch on the front like mine.
-They also had on white collared shirts, which peeked out from beneath their jackets, also like mine.
+The boys wore similar blazers, the same shade of dark teal with the school mascot patch on the front like mine.
+They also wore similar white collared shirts.
 The only thing about their uniform that looked different, were the pants.
 All of the boys wore tan colored pants; similar to the pair I had at home.

 I glanced around at the boy's ankles, some of them wore boots, and some wore sneakers.
-The cuffs of their pants had turned dark brown from the rainwater.
+The cuffs of their pants stained dark brown from the rainwater.
 I momentarily wondered why Forks High would want their students to wear beige pants where it rained all the time.

 In English I sat next to a small girl named Alice.
 She was very petite, had short crazy black hair and heavy black eyeliner.
-She smiled widely, flashing a set of perfect white teeth before introducing herself.
+She smiled a lot, flashing a set of perfect white teeth whenever she spoke.

 I smiled at the gesture and took her hand.
-"Bella Swan."
+"Bella."

 We were quiet during the lecture, and when our teacher dismissed us early, Alice offered to walk me to the cafeteria for lunch.

-She talked about the school and the students there, pointing groups of people out as we passed through the round tables in the cafeteria.
-Alice told me she had moved to Forks only a few years ago with her mom, so she understood what it was like to be a new kid at Forks High.
+She talked about the school and the students there, pointing groups of people out as we passed through isles of round tables in the cafeteria.
+Apparently, Alice had moved to Forks only a few years ago with her mom, so she understood what it was like to be a new kid in town.

-"Fuck 'em," she said as we passed a group of girls who stared at me.
-They were all giggling, their eyes bright with recognition.
+"Fuck 'em," she said as we passed a group of girls who stared openly at me.
+They were all giggling, their eyes bright as they whispered to each other behind their hands.
 "They're just staring at you because you're something new to look at.
-Don't worry, they'll all settle down in a few weeks.
-Soon, you'll be old news."
-Alice offered me a wide smile.
+Don't worry, they'll all settle down in a few weeks."
+Alice flashed another wide smile at me.

 Her confidence made me smile back.
 I decided I really liked Alice.

-My eyes swept across the handful of faces.
+My eyes swept across the handful of faces at the table she gestured to.
 There were two other girls over there and about five or six boys.
 And then suddenly, my eyes landed on a head covered with wild bronze colored hair.
 I could see his profile.

-A boy next to him whispered something in his hear, and then his head turned towards me, his eyes meeting my gaze before they flickered to Alice beside me.
+I watched as a boy next to him whispered something in Edward's ear before he turned to glance at me.
+His eyes met mine for a solitary moment before they flickered to Alice beside me.

 The bronze haired boy met my gaze again.
-He stared back for a second before his eyebrows pulled together in a frown.
-He seemed annoyed by my scrutiny, before looking away.
+He stared back for a second.
+Slowly, confusion washed over his face.
+I watched his eyebrows pull together in a frown, obviously disconcerted by my scrutiny, before looking away.

 I swallowed thickly.
 Maybe he didn't recognize me.

-I grabbed a ham and cheese sandwich, an apple and a bottle of water before paying and following Alice towards her friend's table.
+Catching up in line, I grabbed a ham and cheese sandwich, an apple, and a bottle of water before paying and following Alice towards her friend's table.

-"Guys and gals," Alice said loudly and cheerfully, calling her friends attention.
+"Guys and gals," Alice said cheerfully, getting everyone's attention.
 "This is Bella.
-She just moved here."
+The chick from Phoenix."
 Alice gestured to me and I met many curious, but friendly smiles.
-"This is Rosalie and Jasper Hale," she gestured to the tall blonde girl and boy, the obvious twins.
-They both smiled at me and waved.
-"Angela Weber, Eric Yorkie, Mike Newton," Alice pointed to the thin brunette girl, the boy with bad acne, and the tall blonde boy with short spiky hair.
-Mike cracked a slightly flirtatious smile.
-"And Emmett and Edward Cullen," she gestured to the tall burly guy and the tall bronze haired boy.
+"This is Rosalie and Jasper," she gestured to the two blondes, the obvious twins."Angela, Eric, and Mike," they were the thin brunette girl, the boy with bad acne, and the dirty-blonde boy with short spiky hair.
+Mike cracked a flirtatious smile.
+"And Emmett and Edward," she gestured to the tall burly guy and the bronze haired boy.